Rules of Competition

 1.2 The language of the MSO is English other languages must not be spoken whilst playing in a game.
 Please bear in mind that for many of our competitors English is a second language and care should be taken to speak using vocabulary that is understandable to all players at the table.

 1.3 Spectators are always welcome but are reminded not to discuss a game in progress whilst within earshot of the players.
 Care should be taken so as not to cause any distraction to the players of the game.
 Spectators should not interfere directly with a game, even if they see what appears to be an illegal play or an incident of cheating, as they may be unaware of a specific situation.
-In serious instances they are encouraged to find the arbiter and highlight there concerns but should still refrain from interfering with the game (the arbiter will address the matter as they deem appropriate).
+In serious instances they are encouraged to find the arbiter and highlight their concerns but should still refrain from interfering with the game (the arbiter will address the matter as they deem appropriate).

 2. Tournament Conduct